 At Every Mother, we teach our clients to safely return to exercise postpartum and protect and strengthen their core and pelvic floor in the process.
 We’ve found that postpartum cardio plays an important role in getting back into the exercise groove, for more than just its effectiveness in getting back into shape, but also for the mental clarity and boost in mood it provides.
-Breaking a sweat feels good, but if you are like over 60% of childbearing women who suffer from diastasis recti, you can’t dive headfirst into cardio exercises with diastasis recti without the risk of injury.
+Breaking a sweat feels good, but if you are like over 60% of childbearing women who suffer from diastasis recti, you might have some questions about how to incorporate cardio workouts into your routine while keeping your core and pelvic floor safe.
+Here are some tips to help you get the most out of your exercise time.

-Even in certain cardio exercises, there is a risk of worsening diastasis recti.
-It is also possible to injure your back and pelvic floor, leading to worse or new symptoms such as low back pain, pelvic prolapse, pelvic pain, and urinary incontinence.
+While most cardio exercises will not worsen diastasis recti, abdominal separation is often accompanied by low back pain and pelvic floor dysfunction - including common symptoms like urinary incontinence, pelvic prolapse and pelvic pain.
+During postpartum recovery, higher impact cardio exercises pose some risk to your back and pelvic floor, potentially contributing to worse or new symptoms such as low back pain, pelvic prolapse, pelvic pain, and urinary incontinence.
 Here are some key moves to modify or avoid while resolving diastasis recti.

 Postpartum Cardio Exercises to Avoid with Diastasis Recti

 Not all cardio exercises are created equal.
-Many are high impact, exerting forceful pressure on the abdominals and pelvic floor.
-This compromises core integrity, and in some cases, can re-injure or worsen diastasis recti.
+Many are high impact, exerting forceful pressure on the pelvic floor.
 Repetitive, high-impact exercises like running and jumping can also contribute to pelvic prolapse and urinary stress incontinence, especially if these activities are performed prior to restoring core strength and function postpartum.
 For this reason, it is very important to work on restoring core integrity and function before reintroducing high-impact activities into your routine.

-Even when performing low-impact postpartum cardio workouts like brisk walking, the key to making those activities safe and beneficial for core recovery are healthy posture (spine lengthened, pelvis neutral, ribs anchored) and breathing (engage the abs to the spine on every exhalation; allow the abs to relax on every inhalation).
+Low-impact postpartum cardio workouts like brisk walking, elliptical, or hiking, are both safe and recommended.
+The key to making low impact exercise safe and even beneficial for core recovery are healthy posture (spine lengthened, pelvis neutral, ribs anchored) and healthy breathing (engage the abs to the spine on every exhalation; allow the abs to relax on every inhalation).

 Here are some of the most common postpartum cardio exercises you should avoid (or modify) with diastasis recti.